resulknad/networks2tester/README.md

 ## Installation
 Install golang 1.10 (older versions might work as well, didn't test) and set path variables as described in installation instructions of golang.

-For the graph visualization dot is required.
-Tester might fail if dot isn't installed on your system.
+For the graph visualization the graphviz package is required.
+Tester might fail if dot executable isn't available on your system.

 ```bash
 go get -u github.com/resulknad/networks2tester